Silver X Mining (CVE:AGX) Trading Down 13.9% – What’s Next?

 Silver X Mining Corp.
-(CVE:AGX – Get Free Report)’s stock price dropped 13.9% during trading on Saturday .
+(CVE:AGX – Get Free Report) shares were down 13.9% during mid-day trading on Saturday .
 The stock traded as low as C$0.15 and last traded at C$0.16.
-Approximately 1,568,296 shares changed hands during trading, an increase of 370% from the average daily volume of 333,891 shares.
+Approximately 1,568,296 shares changed hands during mid-day trading, an increase of 370% from the average daily volume of 333,891 shares.
 The stock had previously closed at C$0.18.

 Silver X Mining Trading Down 13.9 %